dram/trealla/docs/FEATURES.md

 With *bread/3* an ungrounded length specification causes a non-blocking read that returns whatever is currently available, otherwise it blocks until it can return the specified length.

-Note: regular streams I/O can be used over sockets.
+Note: regular streams I/O (except character-based) can be used over sockets.

 Note: writes to sockets are normally blocking but *sys:write_file/2* can yield internally when an operation would cause blocking.
 Use *tmo/1* to set a timeout.
 Most (?) read operations with sockets